chihacknight/chihacknight.org/_posts/events/2017-11-8-logan-hack-night.md

   - satellite
 links:
 title: "Logan Square Hack Night"
-description: "Wednesday, November 8th we will convene at <a href='https://www.secondshiftchicago.com/'> Second Shift</a> for the first Chi Hack Neighborhood Night in Logan Square!"
+description: "Wednesday, November 8th we will convene at <a href='https://www.secondshiftchicago.com/'> Second Shift</a> for the first Chi Hack Night in the Logan Square neighborhood!"
 speakers:

 image: /images/events/logan-sat-event.jpg